 After living in Germany for years, I finally feel fairly comfortable with the tipping structure.
 But it took trial and error.
 Tipping is just one of those things that is hard to tell if you are doing it wrong.
 Too much?
 Too little?
-What is just right?
+And Germany's often lack-luster service industry can leave you uninspired to tip much at all.

 Tipping in German Restaurants

-The truth is, tipping is appreciated in Germany but not necessarily expected.
+The truth is, tipping is expected in Germany (like much of Europe, except perhaps Italy) but at a much lower rate than in North America.
 This may be why service is so lackluster compared to American standards.
 Forgotten orders, snarky service and eye-rolling are not uncommon side dishes to go with your order.
 You may not be moved to tip, especially in Berlin, the sneer capital of service.

 How to Tip in a German Restaurant

-The amount of tip is not the only unusual thing.
+The amount of tip is not the only unusual thing for some visitors.
 The process of paying and tipping is also quite different from North America.

-If you wait to receive the bill, you will be waiting forever.
+If you wait to receive the bill automatically, you will be waiting forever.
 Germans enjoy a leisurely dining experience and may continue to order espresso after the meal, maybe another dessert, and so on.

 Instead, when you are ready to pay, signal the waiter and ask for the bill ("Die Rechnung bitte").
 The server will bring the bill and usually expect payment as they stand there.
 This requires you to decide on the tip quickly and can be unnerving for foreigners - at first.
 Estimate what you expect to pay and what you want to tip before signalling them and this should be a stress-free transaction.